Mississippi Road Trip: 7 Fascinating Places to Visit in the Magnolia State

 How long to stay in Tunica, Mississippi

 We only stopped in Tunica for a few hours on our way from Memphis to Clarksdale.
-You could do the same, spending a few hours here, exploring the museum and having lunch, or stay overnight.
+You could do the same, spending a few hours here to explore the museum and have lunch, or stay overnight.

 Where to eat in Tunica